MetaMask/api-specs/README.md

 Edit the `openrpc.yaml` file.

-You can then run `yarn run build` to generate the output file again.
+Run `yarn build` to regenerate the output file: `dist/build/openrpc.json`.

-To test the result, you can paste the resulting file from `dist/build/openrpc.json` into [the OpenRPC playground](https://playground.open-rpc.org/) and view the result.
+> To view the result, paste that file's contents into [the OpenRPC playground](https://playground.open-rpc.org/).

 ### Build Process